English 364OL - The Short Story - Spring 2015

 2. trace different attitudes as seen in literature during different periods of writing;

 Welcome to English 364OL, an upper division general education course in the genre of the short story!
 In this discussion-based virtual classroom, we will study a variety of stories with varying themes, written at different periods of time, and authored by a diverse group of writers.
 The goal of our course is to appreciate the short story as a genre of literature and to enhance students' analytical reading and writing skills.

-NOTE: This class will NOT meet live; All homework must be completed by midngiht EVERY Saturday.
-Please disregard the class time listed on the Portal!
+NOTE: This class will NOT meet live; All homework must be completed by the times listed on MOODLE.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!

 NOTE: CSUN's GE Upper Division Writing Policy states that all upper-division required GE courses be designated writing-intensive.
 In each such course, students will be required to complete writing assignments totaling a minimum of 2,500 words.
 To fulfill the GE Upper Division Writing Policy, you will be required to post responses to our readings in a variety of ways.

 Students will need to have access to the Internet - either Microsoft Explorer, Firefox, Google Chrome, or Safari - and an active CSUN email account to access the Moodle system.
 To activate your CSUN e-mail address or reset its password use the account utility page.